os-vector/wire-os/README.md

 ## Differences compared to normal Vector FW

 -   New OS base
-    -   Yocto Whinlatter rather than Jethro
+    -   Yocto Wrynose rather than Jethro
-        -   glibc 2.42 (latest as of 11-2025)
+        -   glibc 2.43 (2026-era)
+	-   Current latest LTS release of Yocto
+-   Absolute latest downstream kernel from Qualcomm
+    -   Linux 4.9.277, LF.UM.8.7
+    -   Last updated by Qualcomm in September 2021
 -   `victor` software compiled with Clang 20.1.8 rather than 5.0.1
     -	The code is properly fixed so there are no compile warnings
 -   Rainbow eye color